strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 **Espionage**

-- Armand ("My friends."), Arms Dealer, can provide FIST operatives with in-mission weapons/armor (p.
+- Armand, Arms Dealer, can provide FIST operatives with in-mission weapons/armor (p.
 83) for the promise of a favor.
 - The British Empire's royal family would reward the retrieval of Prince Andrew ("I don't sweat") and the destruction of any incriminating evidence of his presence on the island.
 - Jordan Cane can be convinced to help agents out in exchange for extraction.
 - Jepstein's head of security can be collaborated with.
 He's expecting to collaborate with ANVIL operatives but is willing to work with FIST if their objectives align with his (rescuing Jepstein).